abelikoff/classify_bills/README.md

 The package directory `classify_bills.config.examples` contains several examples.
 In particular, see `0-Example.xml` in that directory, which describes all aspects of configuration.

+Lastly, color in the output can be disabled by setting `$CLASSIFY_BILLS_DISABLE_COLOR` environment variable.

 ## Creating new configuration files